-The annual fund charges in the PDS include estimates of Supervisor fees, other third party service charges, external manager fees, and performance fees.
+The annual fund charges in the PDS include estimates of Supervisor's fees, other third party service charges, external manager fees, and performance fees.

-Estimates of external manager fees and performance fees are discussed above.
-All other estimates are based on our experience with other funds that we manage and the level of charges that we expect to be incurred by the Strategies over the next year.
+Estimates of external manager fees and performance fees are discussed on page 6.
+All other estimates are based on the assumption that the ongoing level of these charges will be similar to those charged in the most recent financial year.

-Actual annual fund charges for each Strategy for the most recent year are available in the latest Quarterly Fund Update which you can get from our website at www.nzfunds.co.nz.
+Actual annual fund charges for each Portfolio for the most recent year are available in the latest Quarterly Fund Update which you can get from our website at www.nzfunds.co.nz.